ab25cq/minux2/README.md

-Real time OS by comelang for raspberry pi pico
+Real time OS by neo-c for raspberry pi pico